tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 REST APIs follow the same protocol as the web.
 When you open a browser and type a website URL (such as http://idratherbewriting.com), you're actually making a GET request for a resource on a server.
 The server responds with the content and the browser makes the content visible.

-This book focuses mostly on REST APIs because REST APIs are more accessible to technical writers, as well as more popular and in demand.
+This course focuses mostly on REST APIs because REST APIs are more accessible to technical writers, as well as more popular and in demand.
 You don't need to know programming to document REST APIs.
 And REST is becoming the most common type of API anyway.

 ## Programmableweb API survey rates doc #1 factor in APIs